Rethinking an established app navigation for future proofing

-Jow is an app providing users with personalised recipes that are easy to get through their favourite grocer.
+Jow is an app providing users with personalised recipes that can be easily ordered through their favourite grocer.
 The app is available in France and the USA.

 Initial statement